-1 Facility Plan for Arroyos, and the NWMEP as detailed above in the 2 response to R-270-1980, Section L.4.; and 3 b.
-The proposed zoning and their individual, component regulations 4 within the plan area and the plan area itself are different from 5 surrounding land.
-The proposed locations of zone boundaries 6 create differences between adjacent lands and zones as well as 7 differences between zones within the plan area.
-The proposed 8 zone categories create the opportunity for sustainable growth that 9 entails different land uses that help to meet the area's housing, 10 service, and employment needs.
-The proposed zoning categories 11 establish and facilitate transitions between adjacent zones within 12 the plan area and where adjacent to existing zoning.
-Even where 13 residential and non-residential zoning abut or are adjacent, there 14 are specific requirements for height transitions within the more 15 intense zone category so as to maximize compatibility with the less 16 intense zone category.
-Furthermore, the location of many of the 17 "strip zones" is in response to traffic potentials on established, but 18 not yet fully developed arterial corridors, such as Paseo del Norte 19 and Unser Boulevard.
-There are no other available properties in 20 the area with the acreage or configuration necessary to meet the 21 public need for sustainable and coordinated growth.
-22 M. The Environmental Planning Commission has reviewed the Volcano 23 Trails Sector Development Plan and received presentations and testimony from 24 Planning staff, commenting City departments and other agencies, property 25 owners, interested parties, and the general public at three separate public 26 hearings on 02 September 2010, 04 November 2010, and 03 March 2011.
-27 Section 3.
+1 Facility Plan for Arroyos, and the NWMEP as detailed above in the 1 unenforceable by any court of competent jurisdiction, such decision shall not 2 response to R-270-1980, Section L.4.; and 2 affect the validity of the remaining provisions of this resolution.
+The Council 3 b.
+The proposed zoning and their individual, component regulations 3 hereby declares that it would have passed this resolution and each section, 4 within the plan area and the plan area itself are different from 4 paragraph, sentence, clause, word or phrase thereof irrespective of any 5 surrounding land.
+The proposed locations of zone boundaries 5 provisions being declared unconstitutional or otherwise invalid.
+6 create differences between adjacent lands and zones as well as 6 7 differences between zones within the plan area.
+The proposed 7 8 zone categories create the opportunity for sustainable growth that .
+8 9 entails different land uses that help to meet the area's housing, 9 10 service, and employment needs.
+The proposed zoning categories 10 11 establish and facilitate transitions between adjacent zones within 11 12 the plan area and where adjacent to existing zoning.
+Even where 12 13 residential and non-residential zoning abut or are adjacent, there 13 14 are specific requirements for height transitions within the more 14 15 intense zone category so as to maximize compatibility with the less 15 16 intense zone category.
+Furthermore, the location of many of the 16 17 "strip zones" is in response to traffic potentials on established, but 17 18 not yet fully developed arterial corridors, such as Paseo del Norte 18 19 and Unser Boulevard.
+There are no other available properties in 19 20 the area with the acreage or configuration necessary to meet the 20 21 public need for sustainable and coordinated growth.
+21 22 M. The Environmental Planning Commission has reviewed the Volcano 22 23 Trails Sector Development Plan and received presentations and testimony from 23 24 Planning staff, commenting City departments and other agencies, property 24 25 owners, interested parties, and the general public at three separate public 25 26 hearings on 02 September 2010, 04 November 2010, and 03 March 2011.
+26 27 Section 3.
 CONDITIONS OF APPROVAL ADOPTED.
-The City Council 28 adopts the conditions of approval as recommended by the Environmental
+The City Council 27 28 adopts the conditions of approval as recommended by the Environmental 28 29 Planning Commission attached in Exhibit A. 29 30 Section 4.
+EFFECTIVE DATE.
+This resolution shall take effect five days 30 31 after publication by title and general summary.
+31 32 Section 5.
+SEVERABILITY CLAUSE.
+If any section, paragraph, sentence, 32 33 clause, word or phrase of this resolution is for any reason held to be invalid or 33 X:\SHARE\Legislation\Nineteen\R-211csfinal.doc 11 12